ProtonKicker/CoreYZ/README.md

 # CoreYZ

-World's first CoreYZ 3D printer!
-Help me come up with a name for it!
+**Help me come up with a name for it!**

+The world's first CoreYZ 3D printer!

+## CAD Files
-The CAD is available right now~
-They finished.
-However, lots and lots of iterations are expected!

-I'll test the parts and make changes.
-My goal is to finish this printer before April.
+The CAD files are available in this repository.
+Please note that the design is still evolving, and many iterations are expected as I test and refine the parts.
+My goal is to complete the printer before April.

-Right now the color of most of the printed parts are: A6B4C9 and CFDBE5.
+Currently, most of the printed parts are designed in colors A6B4C9 and CFDBE5.

-For image previews of the 3D printer, see the "Pictures" folder.
+For image previews of the 3D printer, please see the "Pictures" folder.

+## Design Rationale

-Why 2 motors on the X?
+### Why two motors on the X-axis?

-1. I am planning for an IDEX variant.
-2. Make the X beam symmetric in weight distribution
+- **Future IDEX Variant:** Planning for an Independent Dual Extruder (IDEX) version.
+- **Symmetric Weight Distribution:** To balance the weight on the X beam.
-3. To be sure that the acceleration on X and Y is about the same
+- **Consistent Acceleration:** To ensure that the acceleration on the X and Y axes is similar.

-Why CoreYZ?
+### Why CoreYZ?

-1. Keep all motors active during print (save some cost and make the printer run more efficiently~)
+- **Motor Efficiency:** Keeps all motors active during printing, which can save costs and improve efficiency.
-2. Better leveling with lying gantry!

-License.
-Let's go with CCBYNCSA for now.
-However, the files derived from other creators obeys the original license (eg. The snake oil toolhead)
+- **Improved Leveling:** The lying gantry design allows for better leveling.
+- **Feasibility:** Though this is a new design, the firmware can be derived from the Voron Switchwire.

+## License

+The files in this repository are licensed under the Creative Commons Attribution-NonCommercial-ShareAlike (CC BY-NC-SA) license, unless otherwise specified.
+Note that some files derived from other creators retain their original licenses (e.g., the SnakeOil toolhead).